New high-statistics measurement of the $\pi^0 \to e^+e^-\gamma$ Dalitz decay at the Mainz Microtron

 The process $\gamma p\to \pi^0 p \to e^+e^-\gamma p$ was measured at the the Mainz Microtron (MAMI)~\cite{MAMI,MAMIC}, using an energy-tagged bremsstrahlung photon beam.
 The energies of the incident photons were analyzed up to 750~MeV, by detecting the post-bremsstrahlung electrons in the Glasgow--Mainz tagged-photon spectrometer (Tagger)~\cite{Tagger_Old}, detectors and electronics of which underwent a major upgrade in 2017~\cite{Tagger_New}.
 The uncertainty of $\pm 1.5$~MeV in the energy of the tagged photons was mostly determined by the segmentation of the focal-plane detector of the Tagger in combination with the energy of the MAMI electron beam, which was set for the present experiment at 883~MeV.

-The final-state particles produced in the $\gamma p$ interactions were detected by using the Crystal Ball (CB)~\cite{CB} as a central calorimeter and TAPS~\cite{TAPS,TAPS2} as a forward calorimeter.
+The final-state particles produced in the $\gamma p$ interactions were detected by using the Crystal Ball (CB)~\cite{CB} as a central calorimeter and TAPS~\cite{TAPS,TAPS2} as a forward calorimeter that was installed 1.5~m downstream of the CB center.
 The CB detector consists of 672 NaI(Tl) crystals covering polar angles from $20^{\circ}$ to $150^{\circ}$.
 The TAPS calorimeter consists of 366 BaF$_2$ crystals covering polar angles from $4^{\circ}$ to $20^{\circ}$ and 72 PbWO$_{4}$ crystals with angular coverage from $1^{\circ}$ to $4^{\circ}$.
 Both the CB and TAPS calorimeters have full azimuthal coverage.
 More information regarding the energy and angular resolution of the CB and TAPS detectors is provided in Refs.~\cite{etamamic,slopemamic}.